cipherstash-archive/cipherstash-workers-demo/README.md

 This last step creates a new Pages project, so it might take a few minutes for the DNS records to propagate.

 Don’t forget to visit `/admin` to query the encrypted forms.

+## CipherStash in your existing DB or App

+You can also use CipherStash [Protect](https://cipherstash.com/protect) to add searchable encryption to your existing database or application.

+Apply to the Early Access Program [here](https://cipherstash.com/early-access).